Guidelines for Promotion in Academic Rank

 • Library instruction sessions and/or courses taught, including examples of topics/courses and how you have worked to integrate information literacy into the curriculum

 • Explain how you are involved in the assessment process.
-Examples may include creating surveys, analyzing usage of collections & space, instruction assessments, etc.
+Examples may include creating surveys, analyzing usage of collections and space, instruction assessments, etc.

 • Have you developed and taught a new course or significantly updated a course?